Jennifer Bajorek

 413.559.5447

-Jennifer Bajorek is a scholar and curator working at the intersection of literature, art, and media, with a linguistic and cultural focus on French and Francophone worlds and a geographic focus on contemporary Africa.
-At Hampshire she teaches interdisciplinary courses on literature (fiction, non-fiction, and poetry); photography, film, and video; and philosophies of the image and of liberation.
+Jennifer Bajorek is a scholar, writer, and university professor working on questions at the intersection of photography, art, and poetry.
+She has a particular interest in the aesthetic aftermaths of colonialism in French and Francophone worlds, with a cultural and geographic focus on Africa.
+At Hampshire, she teaches interdisciplinary courses on literature (fiction, experimental nonfiction, and poetry); photography and film; and philosophies of the image and of liberation.

-Prior to teaching at Hampshire, I was senior lecturer in cultural studies at Goldsmiths College, in London, England; since 2013 I have been a research associate in the Visual Identities in Art and Design Research Centre in the Faculty of Art, Design, and Architecture at the University of Johannesburg, South Africa.
+Prior to teaching at Hampshire, Bajorek was senior lecturer in cultural studies at Goldsmiths’ College, University of London (United Kingdom).
+She has been a research associate in the Visual Identities in Art and Design Research Centre, in the Faculty of Art, Design and Architecture, University of Johannesburg (South Africa), since 2013.

-I welcome advising requests from students working in all fields of the humanities and in cultural and visual studies.
-I am particularly eager to support students working on literature and experimental writing in comparative and cross-cultural contexts, photography, film, and visual studies; those whose work is informed by Marxism, postcolonial theory, African studies, and Black studies approaches; and practitioners whose work incorporates theoretical questions or historical research, regardless of medium.
+Bajorek welcomes advising requests from students working in all fields of the humanities and in cultural and visual studies.
+She is particularly eager to support students working on literature and experimental writing in comparative and cross-cultural contexts; those working in photography, film, and visual studies; and those whose work is informed by Marxism and postcolonial theory, or African and Black studies approaches to literature, art, and visual culture.
+She also welcomes advising requests from artist-practitioners whose work incorporates theoretical questions or historical research, regardless of medium.

 Personal website